The Symptoms of Asbestos Poisoning

 Doctors have not yet discovered a cure for asbestosis.
 The medical testing involved in diagnosing asbestosis and other pulmonary diseases is extensive.
 At this time, doctors do their best to slow the progression of cancer and try to make the patient as comfortable as possible.
 A variety of holistic methods are often included in treatment plans to reduce the side effects of harsh medications.

 Is There a Test for Asbestosis Exposure?

 Currently, there is no definitive test to identify asbestosis.
 Doctors will use a patient’s occupational history and a variety of tests to examine how a person’s lungs function.
 They will also examine tissue samples to identify any abnormalities or damage leading to breathing difficulties or other issues.

 Yes, most cases of asbestosis result from prolonged exposure in the workplace.
 With your occupational history, your doctor can identify your level of risk and determine whether or not you are eligible to receive compensation.
 For some individuals, even limited amounts of exposure can result in a successful Workers’ compensation claim.
 Individuals who have worked in the construction industry or in shipyards should visit their doctor at the first sign of respiratory distress.
 Mesothelioma and asbestosis are often misdiagnosed in their early stages.
 So the earlier you receive your diagnosis, the sooner you can start the claim process.

 Can I Sue for Asbestos Exposure?

-Many people don't know that they may have been exposed to asbestos in the past.
+Many people don’t know that they may have been exposed to asbestos in the past.
 If you begin to show signs of asbestos poisoning, talk to your doctor and get a thorough examination.
-Once you have a diagnosis, contact Gaylord and Nantais.
-They are worker's compensation attorneys who can help you get the answers to all of your questions, including where and when you may have been exposed to asbestos.
+Once you have a diagnosis contact Gaylord & Nantais.
+They are workers’ compensation attorney who can help you get the answers to all of your questions, including where and when you may have been exposed to asbestos.